AlxHnr/open-everything.vim/README.md

 filetype, refer to the documentation of your desktop environment.
 Open-everything uses a pretty simple set of rules to determine what to do with the string under the cursor.
-Finding out whether a URL or email address is valid or not, is the task of your browser or email client.
+Finding out whether a URL or email address is valid or not is the task of your browser or email client.

-What it doesn't support:

-* Paths containing environment variables, like `/home/$USER/.bashrc`
-* Paths which contain spaces
-* Selected paths in visual mode
+This plugin doesn't support paths containing whitespaces.
+It also can't open selected paths in visual mode yet.

 ## Configuration